Updated June 1, 2021

 Yale Hospitality is providing a variety of meal options prepared in a safe environment.
 See operating guidelines and modified hours.

 The university is limiting the size of gatherings both indoors and outside to accommodate physical distancing and to conform to density guidelines and state rules.

 Access to all Yale libraries is currently limited to faculty, graduate students, and professional students who are authorized to be on campus.
-The Yale University Art Gallery and Yale Center for British Art are temporarily closed to visitors while the Peabody Museum of Natural History is currently accessible by appointment only.
+The Yale University Art Gallery is now open to the public; the Yale Center for British Art is reopening on June 4.
+The Peabody Museum of Natural History is currently accessible by appointment only.